 - Beans and pulses can cause a lot of gas

-How to reduce smelly gas
+How to reduce smelly farts

 To reduce the causes of your excessive flatulence we need to look at the possible causes:

 - Large intestine dysbiosis – an imbalance of bacteria in your large intestine could lead to excessive gas or odorous gas production.
 Adding more fibre to your diet to feed the beneficial gut microbes could help, as well as improving the health of your digestive system.
 This might include increasing your stomach acid or digestive enzymes to help the food break down.

 - Problems with motility – a slow transit of food through your digestion will allow more time for fermentation and putrification of food waste.
 Causes could include dietary related constipation, bowel obstruction, gastroparesis (slow emptying of the stomach).